Science policy careers

 Government Office for Science (GOS) Internship

 The Government Office for Science (GOS) recruits up to 20 graduate interns to work on a wide range of important high-profile science and policy issues.
-The 2019 deadline for applications was the 1st of July, more information on the next round of applications should be available in the GOS website in the future.
+More information on the next round of applications should be available in the GOS website in the future.

 GOS advises the Prime Minister and members of the Cabinet, to ensure that government policies and decisions are informed by the best scientific evidence and strategic long-term thinking.
 The internship provides an exciting opportunity to support the work of GOS in delivering evidence to inform policy making across Government.